PR0CK0/CS540_Project/README.md

 * Leave the table name blank, it will default to "contours"
 * Don't touch anything else
 * Scroll down and click Run
-* Go to PGAdmin and refresh the schema; the contours table should be there
+* Go to PGAdmin and refresh the volusia schema; the contours table should be there

 ## Step 2 - Queries
 Download the .sql file and run the queries one after another.
 It's commented.